daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 **Frame literals of rows** consist of comma-separated rows, whereby each row is enclosed in square brackets.
 The first row contains the `str`-typed column labels.
 All remaining rows represent the data of the frame.
-Currently, the labels must be literals, while the elements can be complex expressions.
+Both labels and elements of a row can be complex expressions.
 However, it is currently not possible to specify an entire row by an expression.

 *Examples:*